harryzhou2000/DNDSR/docs/ideas.md

 - [ ] serialization of euler solver
 - [ ] restarting of euler solver
 - [ ] data post-process utility (with VTK?)
+- [ ] wrap the mesh and vfv into iterator or range based for
+- [ ] wrap array into iterator or range based for
+- [ ] wrap derived arrays into iterator or range based for

 ## About Periodic: